-(See Figure 17 - Figure 22 for thermostat connections) The thermostat closes the R-to-G-and-Y circuits.
-The R-to-Y circuit starts the outdoor unit, and the furnace control R-to-G-and-Y/Y2 circuits start the furnace blower motor BLWM on cool speed.
+The thermostat closes the R-to-G-and-Y circuits.
+The R-to-Y circuit starts the outdoor unit, and the furnace control R-to-G-and-Y circuits start the furnace blower motor BLWM on COOL speed.

 The electronic air cleaner terminal EAC is energized with 115 vac when the blower motor BLWM is operating.

-When the thermostat is satisfied, the R-to-G and-Y circuits are opened.
+When the thermostat is satisfied, R-to-G-and-Y circuits are opened.
 The outdoor unit will stop, and the furnace blower motor BLWM will continue operating on the COOL speed for an additional 90 seconds.
-Jumper Y/Y2 to DHUM to reduce the cooling off-delay to 5 seconds.
+(See Figure 4) Jumper J2 can be cut to reduce the cooling-OFF delay to 5 seconds.
 (See Figure 4)